Wales LTT Calculator

 Is there first-time buyer relief in Wales?

-Wales does not have a specific first-time buyer relief.
-However, with the £225,000 nil-rate threshold, most first-time buyers in Wales pay no LTT at all.
-The average Welsh property price is well below this threshold, so the majority of first purchases are tax-free.
+No. Wales does not offer first-time buyer relief.
+However, with the £225,000 nil-rate threshold (the highest in the UK), most first-time buyers in Wales pay no LTT at all.
+The average Welsh property price is well below this threshold.

 How do the higher residential rates work in Wales?